 In her exploration of tanztheater as a genre, Valerie Preston-Dunlop explores the polysemantic nature of this work, not only because it is open to different interpretations, but as the signs formed in dance theatre performance emerge from a 'conglomerate of features' integrating both concurrent and sequential signs from a range of sign systems.
 American postmodern dance also shares this polysemantic aspect, but holds a different attitude towards the meaning, reading or appreciation of the final work: the negotiation of meaning is left to the spectator.
 Merce Cunningham articulated this in his own work, stating: 'we don't aim at producing a specific, emotional result.
-We present the event and leave it up to the audience to decide what is and what is not expressed' (Preston-Dunlop 2002: 20).
+We present the event and leave it up to the audience to decide what is and what is not expressed' (Preston-Dunlop and Sanchez-Colberg 2002: 20).
 This approach has its analogue in the reader-oriented poetics of Language Poetry (1984).
 With choreographic modes rooted in chance and unconstructed juxtaposition emergent in the Judson context, American postmodern dance often consciously makes room for the audience's reception/perception to create the mortar to bind the meaning between disparate elements together.
 This particularly suits multi-disciplinary collaboration, supporting a polysemantic texture that allows meaning to remain in flux, led by individual synthesis and interpretation.

-Dance theatre's use of disparate performative elements - movement, sound, speech, mediated materials, physical materials - are negotiated differently, involving a layer of dramaturgy or 'dramaturgical thinking' (Berhndt 2010: 190) which embeds processes that develop 'a strategy of realising dramatic structures' within the work as a whole (Traub 2011: 1) and 'paradigms of coexistence of and interplay between different strands of meaning' (Smart 2014: 180).
-Dance dramaturgy is an emergent area of study (Berhndt 2010, Kirk 2011, Traub 2011, Solomon 2013, Smart 2014).
-Berhndt cites dramaturgist Raimund Hoghe's collaboration with Pina Bausch and Wuppertal Tanztheater from 1980-1989 as one of the first examples of dance dramaturgy, laying the foundations in postmodern dance theatre for the desire for and negotiation of gestalt within complex, physically-driven performance.
+Dance theatre's use of disparate performative elements - movement, sound, speech, mediated materials, physical materials - are negotiated differently, involving a layer of dramaturgy or 'dramaturgical thinking' (Berhndt 2010: 190), which embeds processes that develop 'a strategy of realising dramatic structures' within the work as a whole (Traub 2011: 1) and 'paradigms of coexistence of and interplay between different strands of meaning' (Smart 2012: 180).
+Dance dramaturgy is an emergent area of study (Berhndt 2010; Kirk 2011; Traub 2011; Solomon 2013; Smart 2012).
+Berhndt cites dramaturgist Raimund Hoghe's collaboration with Pina Bausch and Wuppertal Tanztheater from 1980 to 1989 as one of the first examples of dance dramaturgy, laying the foundations in postmodern dance theatre for the desire for and negotiation of gestalt within complex, physically driven performance.
 In this, the integration of dramaturgy or dramaturgical thinking is fundamental in the creative methods that define dance theatre as a genre.

 In shaping the conceptual and practical frameworks for this collaborative research, the creative practices of both American postmodern dance and European dance theatre find distinct, but equally important roles.
 As outlined above, the American tradition provides a series of past collaborations and multi-disciplinary practices between movement and poetry from which this project might work or depart.
 However, these practices offer little to support a directed approach to the negotiation of received/perceived meaning.
 By contrast, in dance theatre, poetry and poetic language are rarely used.
 In the pursuit of an embodied excavation of a 'lived reality', text and speech integrated into dance theatre works often come from the performers themselves, emergent in the creative process in relation to lived experiences.
 While this underlines the shared authorial function between the choreographer and dancers within dance theatre (Lepecki in Solomon 2013: 19), few dancers work primarily in/with poetic language.
-Poetry is often used as a stimulus in modernist choreographic practices as a reference to which ideas can be abstracted into movement (as evidenced by its integration into the UK's 'A'-Level Dance syllabus).
-But the varied performative elements in dance theatre tend to emerge from the performers' experience as creative exploration within a closed circuit; poetry is not written for and therefore rarely present in dance theatre works.
+Poetry is often used as a stimulus in modernist choreographic